katzenpost/katzenpost/drafts/client.rst

 * unreliable location-hiding client to client
 * reliable location-hiding client to client
-* unreliable non-location-hiding client to client
-* reliable non-location-hiding client to client
 * unreliable client to server
 * reliable client to server
 * client to server publish-subscribe